VLOOKUP with Sum in Excel (Table of Contents)

 Things to Remember about the Vlookup with Sum in Excel

 - Always freeze the lookup range by pressing the F4 key, which will put a $ sign on both sides.
-Which indicates that the cell or row or range is fixed.
-And the value will not get changed, even if we change the range or sheet or file location.
+Which indicates that the cell or row, or range is fixed.
+And the value will not get changed, even if we change the range or sheet, or file location.

 - Please keep track of columns that need to be considered in summing the count; sometimes, we may miss any number in the following.

-- Once we exit from the cell, the Vlookup with Sum formula itself gets enclosed in curve brackets {}, but if we wish to remove it, it will again get hidden in the same cell and appear again when we exit from it.
+- Once we exit from the cell, the Vlookup with the Sum formula itself gets enclosed in curve brackets {}, but if we wish to remove it, thus it will again get hidden in the same cell and reappear when we exit from it.
 This is the default function in Excel, which saves this formula.

 Recommended Articles